 Although our amended and restated bylaws do not require that our stockholders approve the appointment of our independent registered public accounting firm, we are submitting the appointment of KPMG LLP to our stockholders for ratification as a matter of good corporate practice.
 If our stockholders vote against the ratification of the appointment of KPMG LLP, the audit committee of the Board will consider whether to retain the firm.
-Even if our stockholders ratify the appointment of KPMG LLP, the audit committee of the Board mill consider whether to retain the firm.
-Even if our stockholders ratify the appointment of KPMG LLP, the audit committee of the Board mill consider whether to retain the firm at any time during the year if the committee determines that such a change would, in its judgment, be in the best interests of our Company and our stockholders.
+Even if our stockholders ratify the appointment of KPMG LLP, the audit committee of the Board may choose to appoint a different independent registered public accounting firm at any time during the year if the committee determines that such a change would, in its judgment, be in the best interests of our Company and our stockholders.